New York mountain town awaits hurricane relief, 20 months later

 She blinked back a tear.
 It was a crisp early spring day and her

-first visit in a year-and-a-half to what had been her home for
+first visit in year-and-a half to what had been her home for 15

 Hoskins, a supervising bus driver from Essex County in New